semgrep/semgrep-docs/docs/release-notes/january-2024.md

 ### Fixed

-* Fixed an issue where the number of **Open** findings displayed in the navigation bar next to the **Code** link differed from the number displayed in the **Open** status filter.
-* Fixed an issue where leaving a note on a finding also triaged the issue; users can now leave notes without changing the finding's triage state.
 * Fixed an issue where paid subscribers couldn't submit support cases through the **Help** page.
-* Fixed an issue where hovering over the Assistant's **Analyze** button caused the window to jitter.
 * **CLI tool**:
   * Fixed an issue where multi-line comments in Dockerfiles weren't parsed correctly.